-The Statute of Limitations to file a charge with the DFEH is three years from the date of the incident, as long as the incident occurred after January 1, 2019.
+The Statute of Limitations to file a charge with the DFEH is three years from the incident date.
+However, the incident has to occur after January 1, 2019.
 Any event before that date has exceeded the prior statute of limitations.
 It is not grandfathered into the new law.

 Sexual assault cases may be filed directly with the courts within two years of the assault.